Morgan's

-The flagship store was located in the Henry Morgan Building in Downtown Montreal, and remains a flagship property of the Hudson's Bay Company.
+The flagship store was in the Henry Morgan Building in Downtown Montreal, and remains a flagship property of the Hudson's Bay Company.

 History

 The first store was opened in Montreal in 1845 by Scottish immigrant Henry Morgan as Henry Morgan and Company at 200 Notre Dame Street (now 404 Notre Dame St. W), then moved in 1852 to 100 McGill Street (now 478 McGill St.; addition at 3-5 St. Joseph, now 610 Notre Dame W., in 1857) and again in 1866 to the north side of St. James Street (Saint Jacques Street) at Victoria Square.
 In 1891, they built a new flagship store at 585 Saint Catherine Street West in front of Phillips Square.
 This store opened as businesses were moving away from the old city centre and helped to make Saint Catherine Street the principal street for shops in Montreal.

 The second store to operate under the Morgan's name opened in 1950 on Queen Mary Road in the Snowdon area of Montreal.
 Other stores then opened on the island of Montreal, and in several Ontario cities.
 Ownership of the store was originally split evenly between Henry Morgan and his partner, David Smith.
 Smith's portion was later purchased by Henry's brother, James Morgan.
 The store stayed under the ownership and management of the original Morgan brothers and their descendants for over 100 years of business.

-Morgan's was purchased in 1960 by Hudson's Bay Company.
-In 1964, the stores in Ontario were converted to the new name – The Bay.
-At that point, the Morgan's logo was replaced with a new one with a similar design to The Bay's for the Quebec stores still operating under the Morgan's name.
-The Quebec stores were converted on June 19, 1972.